One Way (American band)

-One Way was an American R&B and funk band that was popular in the late 1970s, and throughout most of the 1980s, led by singer Al Hudson.
+One Way is an American R&B and funk band that was popular in the late 1970s, and throughout most of the 1980s, led by singer Al Hudson.
 The group's most successful record was "Cutie Pie", which reached number 4 on the Billboard Soul Singles chart and number 61 on the pop chart in 1982.
+The band also gained popularity for ballads; most of which were not released as singles, but received airplay on urban radio stations.
+These included “Don’t Stop” (1984), “You” (1982), “Something In The Past” (1980), “Guess You Didn’t Know” (1979), and “Lost Inside Of You” (1978).

 Al Hudson and the (Soul) Partners

-Detroit vocalist Al Hudson, guitarist Dave Roberson and bassist Kevin McCord founded Al Hudson and the Soul Partners in the mid '70s.
+Detroit vocalist Al Hudson, guitarist Dave Roberson and bassist Kevin McCord (b.
+Kevin Duane McCord, 1954, Detroit, Michigan) founded Al Hudson and the Soul Partners in the mid 1970s.
 Other members included keyboardists Jack Hall and Jonathan "Corky" Meadows, drummers Theodore Dudley and Gregory Greene, Gary Andrews and guitarist Cortez Harris.

 They recorded several singles for Atco Records before joining ABC Records and made their debut with the LP Especially for You in 1977.
-They recorded their second album Cherish that same year and released their third album Spreading Love in 1978 from which the single Spread Love was released.
+They recorded their second album, Cherish, that same year and released their third album Spreading Love in 1978 from which the single "Spread Love" was released.
 Although not charting in the UK, it became a big hit in the clubs.
 By that time ABC Records was in the process of being bought by MCA Records and vocalist Alicia Myers joined the group.
-They released the album Happy Feet as Al Hudson and the Partners in 1979 which contains the R&B hit "You Can Do It" which was co-penned by Myers.
+They released the album Happy Feet as Al Hudson and the Partners in 1979 which contains the R&B hit "You Can Do It", which was co-penned by Myers.
 The single also peaked at number 10 on Billboard’s Disco Action Top 80 Chart in June 1979, as well as a top 15 hit in the UK.